mabuu2000/vietnam-rental-price-analysist/README.md

 4. How does the price per square meter behave as total property area increases?
 <img width="1269" height="690" alt="image" src="https://github.com/user-attachments/assets/e4178684-e813-4c2e-b780-170e9dd39f6b" />

-- From this chart, we can see that most property under 200 m² have a higher cost per m².
-As the area gets bigger, especially above 300 m², the price drops to below 300,000 VND/m².
+- From this chart, we can see that most properties under 200 m² have a higher cost per m².
+When the area gets bigger, especially above 300 m², the price drops to below 300,000 VND/m².
 This is also clearly seen in the trend line.
-- To maximize revenue, intead of renting out big properties like 400 m² to a single tenant for a lower rate, the investors should divide it into smaller, modern apartments, from this chart the optimal seems to be around the average line of 110-120 m², to raise the price per m² up.
+- To maximize revenue, instead of renting out big properties like 400 m² to a single tenant for a lower rate, the investors should divide them into smaller, modern apartments.
+From this chart, the optimal seems to be around the average line of 110-120 m² to raise the price per m² up.